Legal & Policies

 • Right to data portability

-To exercise your rights: πŸ“§ thomas.lequeux.consulting@gmail.com
+To exercise your rights: 📧 thomas.lequeux.consulting@gmail.com

-8. Hosting and Sub-processors
+8. Hosting and Processors

-8.1 Supabase β€” Database Management
+8.1 Supabase - Database Management

-• Conversations stored in Cloud sync mode are protected by row-level security rules (Row Level Security): each conversation is linked to a unique user ID and is only accessible to the authenticated user.
+• All sensitive tables are protected by row-level security rules Row Level Security: each record is linked to a unique user identifier and is accessible only to the authenticated user.

-8.2 Stripe β€” Payments and Subscriptions
+8.2 Stripe - Payments and Subscriptions

 • Used for payment and subscription management.